evrentan/qr-code-generator-web-app/README.md

 This project is implemented with React 18.1.0.

+QR Code Generator Backend serves on a [Heroku][heroku-reference] instance in production from the [QR Code Generator Web App Link][qr-code-generator-web-app-link].

 # Getting Started with Create React QrCodeGeneratorWebApp

 This project was bootstrapped with [Create React QrCodeGeneratorWebApp](https://github.com/facebook/create-react-app).